lydell/frappe/readme.md

 - CoffeeScript has `loop` → `while true`.
 Is it worth it?
 Could there be `while { block }` → `while (true) { block }`?

+- `a?.b?()` etc. Let’s see what the JavaScript proposals here come up with.
+  Related: `a ?= b`, `a ? b` (the last one conflicts with `a ? b : c`).

+- `a %% b` “useful” modulo.
+Used it a few times. `(a % b + b) % b` is difficult to remember.

+- Significant indentation.
+I _love_ significant indentation, so it hurt a bit making this decision.
+It takes Frappe further away from JavaScript, and requires to make lots of difficult decisions, but it _might_ be worth it.

 - “Automatic comma insertions” in arrays and objects (and possibly parameter lists?).